Eligibility to Earn ASHA CEUs

 What does the ASHA CE Registry do to determine eligibility?

-In June 2011, we will contact current CE Registry users who do not meet the new criteria and ask them to document eligibility.
-After July 1, 2011, if we receive an ASHA CEU Participant form for an attendee who is not in our database as an "eligible" Registry user, we will ask them to provide documentation of eligibility prior to awarding ASHA CEUs.
+If we receive participant information for an attendee who is not in our database as an "eligible" Registry user, we will send an e-mail requesting the individual provide documentation of eligibility prior to awarding ASHA CEUs.
+An individual must have at least one

 If I'm not eligible to earn ASHA CEUs, can I attend courses offered by ASHA Approved CE Providers?

 ASHA CEUs earned prior to 7/1/2011 will be retained on the ASHA CE Registry transcript.
-If you become eligible in the future to earn ASHA CEUs, contact the ASHA CE Registry for information about confirming eligibility.
+If you become eligible in the future to earn ASHA CEUs, complete the

 If I have never earned ASHA CEUs, how do I establish eligibility?